zopefoundation/zope.schema/docs/fields.rst

    ConstraintNotSatisfied: bing

-More complex choices will want to use *vocabularies*, possibly created from a contextual *vocabulary factory* or *named*.
+More complex choices will want to use *vocabularies*, possibly created from a contextual *vocabulary factory*; this factory can either be directly provided at construction time or *named* and looked up in a registry at binding or validation time.
 Vocabularies have a simple interface, as defined in `zope.schema.interfaces.IBaseVocabulary`.
 A vocabulary must minimally be able to determine whether it contains a value, to create a term object for a value, and to return a query interface (or None) to find items in itself.
 Term objects are an abstraction that wraps a vocabulary value.

 Many applications that deal with accepting user input and validating it against a choice may need a fuller vocabulary interface that